efeakaroz13/Video-Generator/README.md

 If you are on mac or linux you can download and install FFMPEG with command line using ```apt-get```,```brew```,```macports```.

 ## Supported websites
 There is 5 supported websites on Anton but we will make more support at the future.
-Also for developer I commented the parts of video generation you can make your own support in a few minutes.
+Also for developers I commented the parts of video generation you can make your own support in a few minutes.

 ## Want the project for using it commericially
 Contact efeakaroz13@gmail.com and I will set you a price!
 Also I can make more supports for your version of project!